Tatitlek, Alaska

 Tatitlek /təˈtɪtlᵻk/ (Alutiiq: Taatiilaaq; Татитлек) is a census-designated place (CDP) in Chugach Census Area, United States.
-The population was 88 at the 2010 census, down from 107 in 2000.
+As of the 2020 census, Tatitlek had a population of 90.
 Tatitlek is in the Chugach School District and has one school, Tatitlek Community School, serving about 15 students from preschool through high school.
 Tatitlek is served by the Tatitlek Airport.

 Geography

 Tatitlek is located at (60.867083, -146.677209).

 According to the United States Census Bureau, the CDP has a total area of 7.3 sqmi, all of it land.

-Tatitlek is located in the Prince William Sound of Alaska and is most famously known as the nearest village to the 1989 Exxon Valdez spill that decimated the area fishing resources.
+Tatitlek is located in the Prince William Sound of Alaska and is most famously known as the nearest village to the 1989 Exxon Valdez spill that decimated the area’s fishing resources.